liangwz25/liangwz25.github.io/_pages/about.md

 1) Hydrological processes driven carbon cycle in land-sea interactions.
 2) Machine learning-driven analysis of environmental big data (in-situ observation/remote sensing) for natural hazard prediction.
 3) Nanotechnology on water quality monitoring.

+<<font color="#ff0000">HIRING</font>> We are looking for self-motivated Postdoc/PhD/RA/Interns, who are interested in water and carbon cycling.
+Please drop me an email with your CV and transcripts.

+If you are an SYSU student interested in doing research with me, please send me an email.

 ## News
 * [01/2026] Join SYSU and lunch NEXUS Lab